HealthRex/CDSS/scripts/DevWorkshop/FHIR/fhir_endpoints.md

 ## Download patient discharge summaries

-You can automatically download all discharge summaries for a patient by providing their MRN (medical record number), an optional date range, and your preferred document format (HTML or RTF).
+You can automatically download all discharge summaries for a patient by providing their MRN, an optional date range, and your preferred document format (HTML or RTF).
 The summaries will be saved in your chosen directory, with filenames that include both the MRN and the chart closure date (the date the summary was electronically signed).

 Example usage:
 ```python